 How do agent-based computer models support student learning?

 Find models by topics

 HOW TO RUN THESE MODELS?

 We provide a range of ABM models in ecology, evolution, and genetics developed using NetLogo , a multi-agent programmable modeling environment designed by Uri Wilensky (1999) at Northwestern University.
 To run these models, you need to first install the NetLogo software pack on your computer or use a browse-based platform NetLogo Web.
 NetLogo is a freeware and work on Windows, Mac, and Linux.
-See YouTube Video below for how to install NetLogo and run a model on PC, Mac and run model in NetLogo Web.
+See YouTube Video below for how to install NetLogo and run a model on PC, Mac and run the model in NetLogo Web.

 If you use Tablets, Chromebooks, or iPads, choose "Run in NetLogo Web" to run an online version.